halide/Halide/README_cmake.md

 On Windows, there are three primary methods for installing an up-to-date CMake:

-1. If you have Visual Studio 2019 installed, you can get CMake 3.17 through the Visual Studio installer.
-This is the recommended way of getting CMake if you are able to use Visual Studio 2019.
-See Microsoft's [documentation][vs2019-cmake-docs] for more details.
+1. If you have Visual Studio 2022 installed, you can get CMake 3.28 through the Visual Studio installer.
+This is the recommended way of getting CMake if you  are able to use Visual Studio 2022.
+See Microsoft's [documentation][vs-cmake-docs] for more details.
+2. Windows' [built-in package manager] can install the latest CMake version easily via `winget install Kitware.CMake`.
-2. If you use [Chocolatey][chocolatey], its [CMake package][choco-cmake] is kept up to date.
+3. If you use [Chocolatey][chocolatey], its [CMake package][choco-cmake] is kept up to date.
 It should be as simple as `choco install cmake`.
-3. Otherwise, you should install CMake from [Kitware's website][cmake-download].
+4. Otherwise, you should install CMake from [Kitware's website][cmake-download].

 ### macOS